LlewBach/virtual-shelter/TESTING.md

 ## On the deployed site, sometimes need hard screen refresh to get dashboard canvas elements to load properly

-Fixed: No
+Fixed: ?

-I have not had time to look into this issue.
+Since I initially noticed this, I have not been able to replicate it, as the dashboard loads straight away.
+This may be something to do with my own slow internet connection and dying laptop, but it is an issue I am keeping an eye on.